-Sue: That was pretty good, even if it’s trying to be like The A-Team.
+Sue: That was pretty good, even if it is trying to be like The A-Team.

-The story concludes with the Doctor chastising himself for misjudging Lytton.
+The story concludes with the Doctor chastising himself for misjudging Lytton so badly.

 Sue: He shouldn’t be so hard on himself.
-He hardly knew him.
-If Lytton hadn’t been so smug and he’d told the Doctor what he was up to, none of that would have happened.top
+He hardly knew him!
+If Lytton hadn’t been so smug, and he’d told the Doctor what he was up to, none of that would have happened.

 Sue: That was all over the place.
-The direction was pretty good but there were too many plots going on.
+The direction was pretty good but there were too many plots.
 Colin was good, though.
-I like the way they are doing something radically different with his Doctor.
-The first part was really good but it went downhill when the Cryons turned up.
+I like the way they’re doing something radically different with his Doctor.
+The first part was better, but it went downhill when the Cryons turned up.
 You didn’t need them.

-We watch the DVD’s Making Of documentary, mainly so Sue can figure out who Paula Moore is.
+Sue agreed to watch the DVD’s making of documentary with me, mainly so she could figure out who Paula Moore was.

-Sue: I don’t know why anyone would want to claim responsibility for that story.
+Sue: I don’t know why anybody would want to claim responsibility for that story.
 The script was the worst thing about it.
-If I were Eric Saward, I’d happily blame it all on Ian Levine.
+If I were Eric Saward, I’d happily blame Ian Levine.